 Ball Mills from United Nuclear

 A method of grinding particles in ceramic powders and slurries.
-A porcelain vessel filled with porcelain pebbles tumbles and particles are ground between colliding pebbles.
+A porcelain, metal or rubber vessel filled with pebbles tumbles and particles are ground between colliding pebbles.